farosaves/faro/notes/General launch.md

 I built this tool for myself and liked it so much I decided to ~complete it.
+	no! this is self-validation like or YC wouldn't take me - but they didn't

 The code itself is as type-safe as possible (with fp-ts & tRPC all over) and <6000 LOC.
 I'm looking for people who would find it the most useful, so if you have ideas lmk, thanks!